-So, if you call any attorney or if you talk to their staff over the phone, I think you're going to see that they're going to be pretty adamant that you should get a lawyer right away, and of course, that inures to their benefit, because if you hire them they are going to get retained on the case, make money and deal with the case.
+So, if you call an attorney or talk to their staff over the phone, I think you're going to see that they're going to be pretty adamant that you should get a lawyer right away.
+Of course, that inures to their benefit because if you hire them, they will get retained on the case, make money and deal with the issue.

-I think a lot of times people are skeptical because of that reason and sometimes they feel like the attorneys are really trying to put the hard core press on them to get their business versus really evaluating what needs to be done and whether they really need an attorney at this point.
+I think people often are skeptical because of that reason.
+Sometimes, they feel like the attorneys are trying to put the hard-core press on them to get their business versus really evaluating what needs to be done and whether they need an attorney at this point.

 Potential Registration as a Sex Offender for Life

-What I can say to you is regardless of the fact that attorneys are always anxious to get somebody in there, you should hire an attorney right away for the following reasons:
+What I can say to you is even though attorneys are always anxious to get somebody in there, you should hire an attorney right away for the following reasons:

-Because there's so much on the line.
-When you are potentially facing the prospect of having to register as a sex offender for the rest of your life — depending on what sex crime you're actually charged with — being on Megan's Law, not being able to go within 100 yards of a park and other ramifications — obviously, why would you take any risk whatsoever.
+Because there's so much on the line when you are potentially facing the prospect of having to register as a sex offender for the rest of your life — depending on what sex crime you're charged with — being on Megan's Law, not being able to go within 100 yards of a park and other ramifications — obviously, why would you take any risk whatsoever?

-I think at minimum, you should get a consultation with an attorney if you feel that you might be charged with a sex crime or you're being investigated for a sex crime or someone's made an allegation against you.
-A lot of times you could hire that attorney pre-filing, so the fee is not as much than if you had a case actually pending.
+I think, of minimum, you should get a consultation with an attorney if you feel that you might be charged with a sex crime or you're being investigated for a sex crime, or someone's made an allegation against you.
+Often, you could hire that attorney pre-filing, so the fee is not as much as if you had a case pending.

-That way, you won't make any stupid moves, your attorney can act as a buffer between you and the police trying to come and talk to you at work, call you over the phone, send you a letter — there's all types of different ways that the police try to reach out to the defendant in a sex crime case to try to get them to say something that might incriminate themselves.
+That way, you won't make any stupid moves; your attorney can act as a buffer between you and the police trying to come and talk to you at work, call you over the phone, send you a letter.
+There are all types of different ways that the police try to reach out to the defendant in a sex crime case to try to get them to say something that might incriminate themselves.

 Unfair Criminal Investigation by Law Enforcement